Canon EOS R

 "We are expected to create a range of images that are dramatic, cinematic, and editorial or fashion in feel, under immense time pressure and with people who are not used to posing because they're not models.
 To add to this, as a competition judge for some of the largest international associations, I tend to be overly critical of my images in situ: I critique the lighting, posing, composition, story and impact there and then in the viewfinder, and do not rely on post-production to 'fix' things.
 These sessions are usually done twice, or sometimes three times a day, to coincide with each outfit change."

-Sanjay has recently started shooting with the Canon EOS R, and was the first person to use it to photograph a wedding.
-It's now a regular feature in his kitbag.
+Sanjay started using Canon's mirrorless RF system in 2018 with the Canon EOS R, and was one of the first people to use it to photograph a wedding.
 "It's a really good all-rounder and my go-to camera for less high-pressure situations and when I'm creating portraits," he says.
-"It's versatile, and the Vari-angle touchscreen allows me to shoot from very awkward angles.
+"It's versatile, and the vari-angle touchscreen allows me to shoot from very awkward angles.
 The silent shooting function has been very useful when taking candid images at sensitive and emotional times."
+The Canon EOS R5 is also a regular feature in his kitbag, and he is also now using the Canon EOS R3.

 "We now have at least one assistant with us to take care of many of the technical aspects of the day, which is essential to our approach.
 Pragmatism aside, I am very proud of my team for the harmony we have achieved and for our ability to respond to extreme pressure – but moreover for their dedication, and how much they understand my thinking, my tastes and my demands."